-Since the early 1980's, Atlantic hurricane activity has substantially increased by measures including intensity, frequency, and duration as well as the number of strongest (Category 4 and 5) storms.34 Warming sea surface temperatures in the Atlantic are linked to this increase in hurricane activity.35 Human-induced emissions of heat-trapping gases and particulate pollution influence these local sea temperatures.36 As noted above, the combination of sea level rise with more severe and frequent hurricanes will affect storm surge and coastal damages, especially in the Gulf Coast.
+Since the early 1980's, Atlantic hurricane activity has substantially increased by measures including intensity, frequency, and duration as well as the number of strongest (Category 4 and 5) storms.35 Warming sea surface temperatures in the Atlantic are linked to this increase in hurricane activity.36 Human-induced emissions of heat-trapping gases and particulate pollution influence these local sea temperatures.37 As noted above, the combination of sea level rise with more severe and frequent hurricanes will affect storm surge and coastal damages, especially in the Gulf Coast.
 The previously listed resources describe these impacts and costs.

-The 2017 hurricane season was particularly catastrophic with 17 named storms, 10 of which became hurricanes, including three category 4 storms that made landfall in the U.S. 37 By early estimates it is the most costly hurricane season on record in the U.S. 38 Global models project further increases in intensity, precipitation rate, and wind speed for tropical cyclones over the 21st Century.
-39
+The 2017 hurricane season was particularly catastrophic with 17 named storms, 10 of which became hurricanes, including three category 4 storms that made landfall in the U.S.38 By early estimates it is the most costly hurricane season on record in the U.S.39 Global models project further increases in intensity, precipitation rate, and wind speed for tropical cyclones over the 21st Century.40 The 2018 season produced 15 named storms, including eight hurricanes of which two were "major" (Category 3, 4 or 5).
+In 2018, Hurricane Florence caused catastrophic flooding in portions of North and South Carolina and Hurricane Michael, became the strongest recorded hurricane to strike the Florida panhandle.41